 The US Food and Drug Administration (FDA) does not approve dietary supplements.
-While the FDA does have regulations companies must follow about how to manufacture supplements (suchas in a clean, safe, GMP, environment), companies do not generally have to request FDA approval before selling a supplement to the public.
+This is a common misunderstanding.
+While the FDA does have regulations that companies must follow in regard to how to manufacture supplements (such as in a clean, safe, GMP, environment), companies do not generally have to request FDA approval before selling a supplement to the public.

-There's no indication the American Dental Association (ADA) has formally endorsed ProDentim.
+The American Dental Association (ADA) has not endorsed ProDentim.
 While the ADA puts its seal of approval on over 300 different items, mostly this is for toothpaste, mouthwashes, dental floss, denture adherents, and chewing gum.
-Except for vitamins and minerals, the ADA does not endorse or approve dietary supplements.
+The ADA does not endorse or approve dietary supplements except for vitamins and minerals.

 Thrush is a type of fungal infection caused by the overgrowth of Candida in the mouth and throat.
-When this happens the person has a medical condition oropharyngeal candidiasis also known as thrush.
+When this happens, the person has a condition called oropharyngeal candidiasis, also known as thrush.
 Research suggests certain types of probiotics may help thrush.
 For example, some studies have revealed probiotic bacteria such as Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14 improve the effectiveness of anti-fungal thrush therapy.
 While Prodentim contains Lactobacillus reuteri, the strain is not listed.
-As such, if you have thrush show the ingredients in ProDentim to your doctor/pharmacist for the best advice.
+As such, if you have thrush, show the ingredients in ProDentim to your doctor/pharmacist for the best advice.

 Do dentits endorce ProDentim?